RockBros Nylon Fiber Review

 The less tenacious grip/traction lends itself to impressive mobility.
 Since your foot doesn't necessarily feel glued to the pedals, it is quite easy to reposition your foot in a hurry.
 All it takes is the quick bounce to unweight your foot and twist it into the right spot.

 It is quite easy to adjust your foot on the pedals.
-A slight unweighting and turning of the foot allows you to reposition the shoe.
-This is critical when rolling into a sketchy rock garden or berm, or ripping around the bike park.
-Nobody wants to have their foot in an uncomfortable position while approaching a difficult section of trail.
+A slight unweighting and turning of the foot allow you to reposition the shoe.
+This is critical when rolling into a sketchy rock garden or berm or ripping around the bike park.
+Nobody wants to have their foot in an uncomfortable position while approaching a difficult section of the trail.
 The same attributes that detract from the RockBros pedal's grip/traction works to increase foot mobility.

 One quick look at the RockBros pedals, and it is obvious that they don't match the high build quality of the more expensive competition.
 This is not an insult or a knock on the pedals, as affordability and pure functionality were a focus of the design process.
-They do come with 3 replacement pins should you smash or wear come down over time.
+They come with three replacement pins should you smash or wear them down over time.

 These pedals are serviceable.
-Simply remove the 6mm black end cap on the outboard side of the platform.
+Remove the 6mm black end cover on the platform's outboard side.
 The end cap exposes the axle with a retaining nut.
 Use a socket to loosen the nut, and the axle pulls out.
 We wouldn't recommend spending too much energy on the upkeep of these pedals.
-At this price point, they are more of a disposable item that is easily replaceable.
+They are more of a disposable, easily replaceable item at this price point.

 Weight

-The RockBros pedals hit the scales at a very respectable 367-grams.
-That places these pedals on the lighter end of the weight spectrum.
+The RockBros pedals hit the scales at a respectable 367-grams.
 We gave these pedals a healthy dose of pedal strikes, and they survived with little visible damage.

 Value

 The Nylon Fiber pedals are an impressive value.
-At their low price, you get a highly functional product that delivers passable on-trail performance.
+You get a highly functional product at a low price that delivers passable on-trail performance.
 No, these may not have the most dialed shape or thinnest profile.
 But they are affordable, and they work.
-As a result, they earned our Best Buy For Riders On A Shoestring Budget.

 Conclusion

 Familiar names and high prices dominate the pedal market.
 The RockBros pedals are an affordable change of pace.
 While they never stood out as fantastic in any performance metric, they work and deliver passable performance at a fraction of the cost of the competition.
-For those on the tightest of budgets, the RockBros Nylon Fiber pedals are a viable option.
+The RockBros Nylon Fiber pedals are a viable option for those on a tight budget.

 Ad-free.
 Influence-free.
 Powered by Testing.